konflux-ci/konflux-ci/README.md

 tab you should be able to see your component listed and you'll be prompted to merge the automatically-created Pull Request (don't do that just yet).

+**NOTE:** if you have NOT completed the Quay.io setup steps in the previous section, Konflux will be UNABLE to send a PR to your repository.
+Konflux will display "Sending Pull Request".

 In your GitHub repository you should now see a PR was created with two new pipelines.
 One is triggered by PR events (e.g. when PRs are created or changed), and the other is triggered by push events (e.g. when PRs are merged).